 Fission process in nuclear reactor

 The longer the chain propagation in the nuclear fission process the greater will be the explosive power of an atomic bomb.
 In such cases, the energy is very large which cannot be used for any peaceful purpose for mankind.
 The useful application of nuclear fission energy going through the control of the propagation of the chain.
 The process is achieved in a nuclear reactor or atomic pile.
 Nuclear fuels (U or Pu) with other materials are acted as moderators to enable the proper control of the self-sustaining chain reaction.
 In such nuclear fission process not only avoided the explosive tendencies but the reactor supply slow or fast neutrons, producing radioactive nuclides, liberating specific heat energy that could be used to drive a turbine for electric power generation.

 Uses of fission and fusion

 All the useable energy has come from the basic physical or chemical process by burning carbon based materials like wood, coal, and sun or from renewable energy sources like sun, wind, and water.
 Fusion and fission reactions also produced a large amount of energy but the application of produced energy is different.
-In the fission process, the heavy nucleus of a radioactive atom split into lower nuclei to produces a large amount of energy but in a nuclear fusion reaction, two light nuclei combine by releasing vast amounts of energy.
-The fission process used in the nuclear reactor for generating electricity for mankind but the fusion reaction does not utilize to produce electric power because the reaction is not easily controlled.
+In the fission process, the heavy nucleus of a radioactive atom is split into lower nuclei to produces a large amount of energy but in a nuclear fusion reaction, two light nuclei combine by releasing vast amounts of energy.
+The fission process is used in the nuclear reactor for generating electricity for mankind but the fusion reaction does not utilize to produce electric power because the reaction is not easily controlled.